-I work with all types of document extensions (that is, .doc, .txt., .docx, .pdf, .xls, .html, and others) on a daily basis.
-I see a lot of resumes.
-I have found that the best word processing file format for a resume one that is created Microsoft Word and saved with file the extension .doc.
+I work with all types of document extensions (that is, .doc, .txt, .docx, .pdf, .xls, .html, and others) on a daily basis.
+I see many resumes.
+I have found that the best word processing file format for a resume one that is created Microsoft Word© and saved with file the extension .doc.

-Some website developers caution that Microsoft Word can be problematic for web publishing software.
-WordPress* even has a special setting for dealing with Microsoft Word codes and has an help section on the problems with Apache Open Office formatted worksheets.* So I do not write a document in a worksheet and paste that document into my website.
+Some website developers caution that Microsoft Word© can be problematic for web publishing software.
+WordPress even has a special setting for dealing with Microsoft Word codes and has a help section on the problems with Apache Open Office formatted worksheets.
+So I do not write a document in a worksheet and paste that document into my website.

-However, the basic worksheet publishes on a web page and maintains the font settings for bold and normal and also works well as an upload or a copy and paste from a .doc.
+However, the basic worksheet publishes on a web page and maintains the font settings for bold and normal, and works well as an upload or a copy and paste from a .doc.

 FOR ILLUSTRATION PURPOSES ONLY

 The following sentence, beginning with “This is a test,” is a direct copy and paste from a worksheet into this web page and did not involve any special settings.
 Immediately after the copy and paste is a screenshot of the same worksheet.

 This is a test of a copy and paste from a Microsoft Word worksheet as a direct copy and paste.

 When writing a resume, avoid the tabs “insert” and “format.”

 There is code in those tabs and that code delivers different results on different software.